 Diplomates of an EBVS-recognised College must be evaluated every 5 years for re-certification.
 The College is responsible for establishing a standard procedure in which the prerequisites for re-certification of the diplomates are described (example in the procedures).
-After re-evaluation, the successful diplomates may be registered for another five years in the EBVS Directory, but only in one speciality.
+After re-evaluation, the successful diplomates may be registered for another five years in the EBVS Directory.
+Individuals who are Diplomates of two EBVS-recognized colleges may apply for recognition as an EBVS Specialist in both disciplines, provided they meet the recertification requirements for each speciality as outlined below and comply with the policies for Dual Specialisation in section B.3.1, B.3.2, B.3.3 and B.3.4